ishchow/dotfiles/README.md

 .
-├── bootstrap       # Contains data used for bootstrapping new systems ├── chezmoi_home    # Contains dotfiles that are managed by chezmoi (https://www.chezmoi.io/) ├── home            # Contains dotfiles that are not managed by chezmoi (typically these are symlinked manually) ├── misc            # Contains anything that doesn't cleanly fit into the other folders
+├── bootstrap       # Contains data used for bootstrapping new systems ├── chezmoi_home    # Contains dotfiles that are managed by chezmoi (https://www.chezmoi.io/) ├── home            # Contains dotfiles that are not managed by chezmoi (typically these are symlinked using setup scripts) ├── misc            # Contains anything that doesn't cleanly fit into the other folders
 ```